BazziteOS - Post Script

 # - Regenerates SSH host keys (ED25519 + RSA 4096)

-# - Configures firewalld (Bazzite's native firewall) with default-deny
+# - Configures firewalld (Bazzite's native firewall): sets the DEFAULT

 # - UDM SE block-page certificate installed to system trust store